LiamJCates/Programming-Notes/Programming Methods/Fundamentals/_Introduction.md

 ## Introduction to Computer Programs
+Modern computers are incredibly fast, and getting faster all the time.
+However, computers have some significant constraints: they only natively understand a limited set of commands, and must be told exactly what to do.

+A computer program, commonly called an application, is a set of instructions that the computer can perform in order to perform some task.
+The process of creating a program is called programming.
+Programmers typically create programs by producing source code (commonly shortened to code), which is a list of commands typed into one or more text files.

+The collection of physical computer parts that make up a computer and execute programs is called the hardware.
+When a computer program is loaded into memory and the hardware sequentially executes each instruction, this is called running or executing the program.

-A computer program is a set of instructions that the computer can execute.
+Thusly, a computer program is a set of instructions that the computer can execute.

 While modern programming languages use characters that are common to the alphabet of human languages, these characters are translated into values that the computer can understand and execute using mathematic principles.
 This is because computers only understand values made of ones and zeros, called binary.
 The collection of binary values understood by a given computer is known as its machine language.